Peter-Ebert/impala-pbf-count/README.md

 ```

 ### Notes
--Requires processor capable of bmi2 and abm (check 'cat /proc/cpuinfo' flags)
+- Requires processor capable of bmi2 and abm (check 'cat /proc/cpuinfo' flags)
--Requires Impala version >2.9 for mixing intermediate and final types, could be backported but an exercise for the user.
+- Requires Impala version >2.9 for mixing intermediate and final types, could be backported but an exercise for the user.
--Current UDA test framework is not compatible with constants in the function, so they are not provided.
+- Current UDA test framework is not compatible with constants in the function, so they are not provided.